-The Fund does not use any derivatives on agricultural commodities.
+The product does not use any derivatives on agricultural commodities.

 The product does not structurally invest into fixed income securities neither issued by states nor by corporates.

-The Fund does not invest in sovereigns of countries that practice the death penalty, as it is the ultimate cruel, inhuman and degrading punishment and a violation of the right to life.
+Key ESG elements in the Fund

 Additional elements to the Fund's ESG framework that will be reflected through the portfolio construction process are: